asmcrypto/asmcrypto.js/README.md

 Constructs new instance of `SHA256` object.

 Advanced `options`:
-* `heapSize` — asm.js heap size to allocate for hasher, must be multiple of 4096, default is 4096.
+* `heapSize` — asm.js heap size to allocate for hasher, must be a multiple of 4096, default is 4096.

 #### Methods and properties